 - NumPy – a Python module that offers comprehensive mathematical functions, random number generators, linear algebra routines, Fourier transforms, and more

-- Pandas – a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python
+- Pandas – a fast, powerful, flexible, and easy to use open source data analysis and manipulation tool built on top of the Python

-- Scipy – well-known Python module that provides algorithms for optimization, integration, interpolation, eigenvalue problems, algebraic equations, differential equations, statistics, etc
+- Scipy – a well-known Python module that provides algorithms for optimization, integration, interpolation, eigenvalue problems, algebraic equations, differential equations, statistics, etc

 - Matplotlib – a comprehensive library for creating static, animated, and interactive visualizations in Python

 - Seaborn – a Python data visualization library based on Matplotlib

 Check out our How to build Anaconda Python Data Science Docker container article to see what other libraries you may be interested in.

 These packages give us the mathematical and scientific capabilities to execute data preprocessing, transformation, and visualization.

 Some of the important and popular Machine Learning packages are:

 - Scikit-learn – is a free software machine-learning library for the Python

 - PyTorch – An open-source machine learning framework that accelerates the path from research prototyping to production deployment